-Oil-Producing Nations Seek Global Deal to Stabilize Market
+Oil-producing Nations Seek Global Deal to Stabilize Market

 Oil-producing countries including those of the OPEC cartel and Russia are trying to strike a global deal to pump less crude in a bid to limit a crash in prices that, while welcome for consumers, has been straining government budgets and pushed energy companies toward bankruptcy.

-Kremlin spokesman Dmitry Peskov said Thursday that Russia will advocate for a global move that not only includes OPEC and Russia, which had coordinated production cuts for four years until they fell out spectacularly this year, but also the United States.
+Kremlin spokesman Dmitry Peskov said Thursday that Russia was advocating for a global move that not only includes OPEC and Russia, which had coordinated production cuts for four years until they fell out spectacularly this year, but also the United States.
 The U.S. is the world's top producer now and the slide in crude prices is causing huge financial damage to companies in the oil patch.

-President Donald Trump has said that output could be cut by as much as 15 million barrels a day, or about 15% of global production, though experts say that is unlikely.
-Last week, President Vladimir Putin said he supported an overall cut of about 10 million barrels a day.
+Some U.S. producers have been calling for caps on domestic production, and Texas regulators have planned a meeting on the topic next week.

-“We are ready for agreements with partners and within the framework of this mechanism - OPEC-plus — and we are ready for cooperation with the United States of America on this issue,” Putin said.
+Expectations for the OPEC meeting were high.
+Trump has said that output could be cut by as much as 15 million barrels a day, or about 15% of global production, though experts say that is unlikely.
+Last week, Putin said he supported an overall cut of about 10 million barrels a day.

-“According to preliminary estimates, I think that we can talk about a reduction in the volume of about 10 million barrels per day, a little less, maybe a little more,” he added.
+A cut of 10 million barrels per day for two months would be “too little too late,” said Chris Midgley, global head of analytics at S&P Global Platts.
+At current production rates, storage tanks will be full of oil sometime in May, and the only way to avoid filling them up would be to sustain the cuts through the end of the year, he said.

 The oil market was already oversupplied when Russia and OPEC failed to agree on output cuts in early March.
 Analysts say Russia refused to back even a moderate cut because it would have only served to help U.S. energy companies, which were pumping at full capacity.
 Stalling served to hurt American shale-oil producers and protect market share.